 Continuous monitoring of meteorological and air quality parameters began at the Sunshine Canyon Landfill (Landfill site) and at Van Gogh Elementary School (Community site) in the nearby community of Granada Hills in fall 2007.
-Ambient concentrations of particulate matter less than 10 microns in aerodynamic diameter (PM10) are determined by integrated hourly measurements employing a beta attenuation monitor (BAM).
+Ambient concentrations of particulate matter less than 10 microns in aerodynamic diameter ( $PM{10}$ ) are determined by integrated hourly measurements employing a beta attenuation monitor (BAM).
 Wind speed and wind direction are measured as 1-minute averages, and black carbon (BC)-a surrogate for diesel particulate matter (DPM)-is measured by an Aethalometer as 5-minute averages.
+STI began monitoring at the Landfill North site on December 11, 2015, measuring $PM{10}$ , BC, and wind speed and direction, analogous to the Landfill site.
+The site was planned to run for a minimum of one year, at which time its utility would be assessed and a decision would be made whether to keep the site for the duration of the existing monitoring contract.

 All data are reported as hourly averages.
 The collected data undergo quarterly validation and are evaluated for completeness.
-BC values are compensated for filter tape saturation effects, which bias instrument measurements low when BC concentrations are high.
-PM10 concentrations are compared with federal and state PM10 standards and with the historical, regional, and annual ambient PM10 concentrations.
+BC values are compensated for filter tape saturation effects, which bias instrument measurements low when BC concentrations are high. $PM{10}$ concentrations are compared with federal and state $PM{10}$ standards and with the historical, regional, and annual ambient $PM{10}$ concentrations.
 BC concentrations are compared with regional concentrations.
-The PM10 and BC data undergo further analysis to characterize the impact of landfill operations on ambient air quality on a neighborhood scale.
+The $PM{10}$ and BC data undergo further analysis to characterize the impact of landfill operations on ambient air quality on a neighborhood scale.
 The validated hourly data and a summary of the analytical results and field operations are reported to the Planning Department of the City of Los Angeles, and to the Los Angeles County Department of Regional Planning, quarterly and annually.

-This Eighth Annual Report includes data summaries, accompanied by analysis and interpretation, drawn from eight complete years of continuous monitoring of PM10, BC, and meteorological data at the Landfill and Community monitoring sites.
+This Ninth Annual Report includes data summaries, accompanied by analysis and interpretation, drawn from nine complete years of continuous monitoring of PM10, BC, and meteorological data at the Landfill and Community monitoring sites, and from one year of data at the Landfill North site.
 This represents an extensive repository of data with high temporal resolution.
 These annual data sets, characterized by high data quality, increase the level of confidence for inferences made from comparisons with standards, comparisons between the monitoring sites, observed seasonal or annual trends, and comparisons with regional observations reported by South Coast Air Quality Management District (SCAQMD) monitoring sites in the South Coast Air Basin (SoCAB).
 Baseline-year data, collected between November 22, 2001, and November 21, 2002, at the Landfill and Community monitoring sites, can provide additional historical perspective.
 This annual report uses the available data to characterize ambient PM10 and BC concentrations on a neighborhood scale and in the context of the SoCAB, and to continue to evaluate the impact of landfill operations on air quality in the community.
+Of note for this report is the availability of the Landfill North site data and the opportunity to obtain a more direct measure of landfill contributions to PM10 and BC concentrations at the Landfill and Community sites.